 lLess than or equal to 32.0 ACH50, with either an Energy Recovery Ventilator (ERV) or Heat Recovery Ventilator (HRV) installed.

-Less than or equal to 2 ACH50, with balanced ventilation as defined in Section 202 of the 2021 International Mechanical Code.
+Less than or equal to 2.0 ACH50, with balanced ventilation as defined in Section 202 of the 2021 International Mechanical Code.

+Less than or equal to 1.5 ACH50, with either an ERV or HRV installed.

 Less than equal to 1.0 ACH50, with either an ERV or HRV installed.